Group Name

 It is fast becoming a ritual that after travelling from Letchworth, we meet up in Betws-y-Coed in the middle of the day and have an afternoon walk up to the monument on Llyn Elsi Reservoir.
 A lovely woodland walk finishing with beautiful views at the top before making our way to Coetmor Mill in Bethesda.

-Wild walker, Peter Moore has recently achieved an amazing personal goal.
+Wild walker, Peter Moore achieved an amazing personal goal.

 Peter will be greatly missed by us all.